-Any visitor that is admitted will need to wear the relevant PPE for the area they are visiting, use the hand sanitiser provided and follow social distancing and one way routes.
+Any visitor that is admitted will need to wear the relevant PPE for the area they are visiting, use the hand sanitiser provided and follow social distancing and one-way routes.

 Limits may be applied to the duration and frequency of visits based on the needs of the unit and ensuring equity of access.
 The exception is regular carers where support may be needed every day.

-Please continue to find other ways of keeping in touch with your loved ones in hospital, like phone and video calls.
+Please continue to find other ways of keeping in touch with your loved ones in the hospital, like phone and video calls.